GePajarinen/SQL-for-Data-Science-Course/README.md

 i.
 Difference 1:

 **Comparing on the same category, the ones witch closed have much less total reviews than the ones open.
-Well, I could assume that could be a bias:
+Well, I could assume that could be a bias:**
-- As we don't know when the closed ones finished their businesses and since the ones open are still getting reviews.**
+**- As we don't know when the closed ones finished their businesses and since the ones open are still getting reviews.**
 **The closed ones, can not get reviews anymore.**

 *OPEN by category*